007revad/Synology_HDD_db/README.md

 The script works in DSM 7 and DSM 6.

-It also has a restore option to undo all the chnages made by the script.
+It also has a restore option to undo all the changes made by the script.

 #### What the script does: